rhit-liuy29/CSSE415Project/README.md

 # CSSE415Project - Credit Card Fraud Dectection

-* All the code can be run in standard Anaconda and Junipter enviornment.
+## Overview
+* This repository contains all the Jupyter notebooks for our project on credit card fraud detection.
+Each folder represents a different ML model we tried on the dataset.
+Each notebook keeps track of our progress and has comments to explain various parts of the code.

+## Packages
-* Basic packets that needed to the run code (should be included with standard Anaconda and Junipter enviornment)
+* Basic packages required to run the code (should be included with standard Anaconda and Jupyter environment):
   * sklearn
   * pandas
   * numpy